Comprehensive Car Insurance: What It Covers & Do You Need It?

 Before removing comprehensive coverage, make sure your loan or lease is fully paid off.
 Dropping required coverage on a financed vehicle can result in your lender placing force-placed insurance on your policy — which is typically far more expensive and offers less protection.

 Use tools like Kelley Blue Book or Edmunds to check your car's current ACV before making this decision.
-If you're on the fence, our guide on comprehensive car insurance dives even deeper into the cost-benefit analysis.
+Our guide on when to drop full coverage on older vehicles dives into the cost-benefit analysis further, including depreciation data and state-by-state cost comparisons.
+You can also compare comprehensive against full coverage car insurance to understand all your options.

 Smart Savings Made Simple!